How do Second Earth yoga mats compare to others?

-The mat will naturally get grippier and grippier over the first couple of weeks of practice and remember, like lots of other mats, ours get grippier the more they are used.
+Like most other mats ours will naturally get grippier and grippier over the first couple of weeks of practice and the more they are used.
 So keep downward dogging!

 Is it true that your yoga mats are the coolest in Australia and possibly the world?